Flantoro/Intership_Cypress/README.md

 - Run in terminal `npm i` to install all you needed
 - Enter `npx cypress open` to run tests
 - Test files located in e2e>(page_name).cy.ts and pages>(page_name).ts

+To run Cypress tests in unheadless mode update 'package.json' and set the value of the 'header' property to 'true' (currently it set as 'false')